British Computer Society: History

 The forerunner of BCS was the "London Computer Group" (LCG), founded in 1956.
 BCS was formed a year later from the merger of the LCG and an unincorporated association of scientists into an unincorporated club.
-In October 1957, BCS was incorporated, by Articles of Association, as "The British Computer Society Ltd": the first President of BCS was Sir Maurice Wilkes (1913–2010), FRS.
+In October 14, 1957, BCS was incorporated, by Articles of Association, as "The British Computer Society Ltd": the first President of BCS was Sir Maurice Wilkes (1913–2010), FRS.

 In 1966, the BCS was granted charitable status and in 1970, the BCS was given Armorial Bearings including the shield and crest.

 The major ethical responsibilities of BCS are emphasised by the leopard's face, surmounting the whole crest and depicting eternal vigilance over the integrity of the Society and its members.

 The BCS patron is The Duke of Kent, KG.
-He became patron in December 1976 and has been actively involved in BCS activities, particularly having been President in the Silver Jubilee Year in 1982–1983.
+He became patron in December 1976 and has been actively involved in BCS activities, particularly having been president in the Silver Jubilee Year in 1982–1983.

-In 2007, BCS launched BCSrecruit.com – a job site specifically aimed at IT professionals.
-In 2008 the BCS was labelled "irrelevant" by an IT training company, in connection with claims it made that nine out of ten IT professionals were "unaware" of the BCS's Chartered accreditation scheme.

-On 21 September 2009, the British Computer Society went through a transformation and re-branded itself as "BCS – The Chartered Institute for IT".
+On 21 September 2009, the British Computer Society went through a transformation and re-branded itself as "BCS, The Chartered Institute for IT".
 In 2010, an Extraordinary General Meeting was called to discuss the direction of the BCS.
 The debate has been covered by the computing press.

 Governance

-BCS is governed by a Trustee Board comprising the President, the Deputy President, the immediate past President, up to nine Vice Presidents (including Vice-President Finance), and five Professional Members elected by the Advisory Council.
+BCS is governed by a Trustee Board comprising the President, the Deputy President, the immediate past President, up to nine Vice Presidents (including Vice-president Finance), and five Professional Members elected by the Advisory Council.
 Sir Maurice Wilkes, Professor of Computer Science at Cambridge University, served as its first president.
 Each president serves for a 2-year term.
-A list of presidents of the British Computer Society can be found at BCS web site.
+A list of presidents of the British Computer Society can be found on the BCS website.

-The BCS Advisory Council elects the Honorary Officers – the President, the Deputy President and up to nine Vice-Presidents, together with the immediate past President and five members of Council.
+The BCS Advisory Council elects the Honorary Officers – the President, the Deputy President and up to nine vice-presidents, together with the immediate past President and five members of Council.
 Lists of Trust Board and Advisory Council members are maintained online.

 The Advisory Council provides advice to the Trustee Board on the direction and operation of BCS; in particular, it is consulted on strategic plans and the annual budget.
-The Council is a representative body of the membership, with members elected directly by the professional membership, and by the Branches, Groups and Forums.
+The council is a representative body of the membership, with members elected directly by the professional membership, and by the Branches, Groups and Forums.